to subscribe to all MQTT topic names. The multi-level wild card topic filter is # and can only be used once as the last character of a topic filter. Once you press the Subscribe to topic button, you will see messages being sent from your device. The device is only allowed to publish messages to the 

 <<CLIENT_ID>>/#.
 You can view the subscription topic on the device after it successfully subscribes to the topic.
 Additionally, you can view the client Id that’s been output on the host machine’s serial monitor.

-In the Publish box, enter the command below, but replacing the «CLIENT_ID» text with your actual client Id that was just copied and then press the Publish to topic button:
+In the Publish box, enter the command below, after replacing the «CLIENT_ID» text with your actual client Id that you just copied.
+Then press the Publish button:

 Your device should now have the side bar LEDs blinking.
-To pause the blinking, simply press the Publish to topic button again to the same topic.
+To pause the blinking, simply press the Publish button again to publish to the same topic.

 To exit the serial monitor, press CTRL + C.

-To optimize resources used and avoid unwanted possible AWS Cloud service charges, you will be erasing the flash on your device to get it ready for the subsequent tutorials.
+To optimize resources used and avoid unwanted possible AWS Cloud service charges, erase the flash on your device to get it ready for the subsequent tutorials.
 To erase the flash, you’ll need to be in a project that has already been built (such as the one you just completed), exit a running serial monitor that might block the port (press CTRL + C), and use the command:

 pio run --environment core2foraws --target erase